stellarwp/shepherd/docs/advanced-usage.md

 ### Admin UI Features

-Pigeon includes a built-in React-powered admin interface that provides:
+Shepherd includes a built-in React-powered admin interface that provides:

 1. **Task List View**: A comprehensive table showing all background tasks with:
    - Task ID and Action ID